 - Steve Beagelman, president and CEO of franchise consultancy SMB Franchise Advisors, has worked in franchising for more than 30 years.
 Beagelman has been both an entrepreneur and a senior-level executive, giving him unique insight into growing, operating and building brands.

 - Brent Dowling is the CEO of Raintree, a franchise sales solution specializing in lead generation and recruitment that offers a full suite of digital services for brands.

 - Sean Fitzgerald, Chief Development Strategist at 1851 Franchise and No Limit Agency, has 25 years of experience as a franchisor and currently works with franchise brands on their sales and development strategies, digital and content marketing, lead flow management, candidate journey mapping and web design, among other things.

 - Jamshaid Hashmi is the CEO of web marketing hub ClickTecs.
 Hashmi’s team works with businesses across the globe to build optimized websites and effectively manage their social media footprints and mobile accessibility.

-- Joe Matthews is CEO of Franchise Performance Group, a franchise consulting and development firm that helps brands achieve market dominance through effective recruitment and marketing systems.
-Matthews has authored four books on franchising.
+- Joe Mathews is CEO of Franchise Performance Group, a franchise consulting and development firm that helps brands achieve market dominance through effective recruitment and marketing systems.
+Mathews has authored four books on franchising.

 - Jack Monson is Chief Revenue Officer at Social Joey, a social media marketing company that works with brands to establish and grow their social footprints for improved customer retention and franchise recruitment.